Making a complaint: Scotland

 When complaining please tell us:

-If you are unsure who to speak to or if you do not want to speak to the person involved in your complaint, contact the Customer Information team:
+If you are unsure who to speak to or if you do not want to speak to the person involved in your complaint, contact the Customer Services team:

 The National Lottery Heritage Fund